IoE Research Staff and their Projects

 Lecturer in Primary Mathematics Education

-Dr. Trakulphadetkrai currently serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics.
-Previously, he served as an executive committee member of the British Society for Research into Learning Mathematics; as Chair of the British Congress of Mathematics Education’s Communications Committee as well as Co-Editor of the Mathematical Association’s (MA) Primary Mathematics Journal.
+In addition to his roles as Lecturer in Primary Mathematics Education and as Director of Research Communications at the University of Reading’s Institute of Education, Dr. Trakulphadetkrai also serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics and the Co-Convenor of the British Education Research Association’s Mathematics Education Special Interest Group.
+Previously, he has served as an executive committee member of the British Society for Research into Learning Mathematics; as Chair of the British Congress of Mathematics Education’s Communications Committee as well as Co-Editor of the Mathematical Association’s Primary Mathematics Journal.

-Research interests: mathematical story picture books; mathematics and language proficiency; mathematics and literacy; primary mathematics education
+Research interests: mathematical story picture books; mathematics and language proficiency; mathematics and literacy; primary mathematics education; comparative education

 Emeritus Professor Paul Croll